erred/seankhliao.com/src/blog/12022-12-31-year-in-review.md

 On open source:
-The [Go] project continues to be my main focus, with the recent [grant] they've given me being a very welcome suprise, and quite reassuring on how I was performing given the loose overall coordination.
+The [Go] project continues to be my main focus, with the recent [grant] they've given me being a very welcome surprise, and quite reassuring on how I was performing given the loose overall coordination.
 CNCF [OpenTelemetry] is another project I'm eyeing, though it remains to be seen how I'll adjust my participation level.